UGANDA

 Flying into Nairobi, we’re met by the ACC team with big smiles and hugs—the kind that feel like family.

-Day 2: a joy-filled village day trip (just over an hour from Nairobi): fetch water, help with cooking, stroll the red-earth paths, laugh lots—then return to Nairobi at sunset, a little tired and very full-hearted.
+Day 2:- A joy-filled village day trip (just over an hour from Nairobi): fetch water, help with cooking, stroll the red-earth paths, laugh lots—then return to Nairobi at sunset, a little tired and very full-hearted.

 MON 5 - WED 7 Oct - 3 days/2 nights